second-state/wasmedge-mysql/README.md

 ---

-# Remote access
+# Design discussion - number 3 currently in play

+## 1) Direct remote access - not recommended!

 Accessing the database remotely will always require the caller to have a mysql client.
 Further, it will require that the caller stores the password.
 Both of these facts make native remote access not practicable in a shared environment.
 Instead, we are going to implement a simple API which will accept secure HTTP requests and perform MySQL read/write transactions on behalf of the caller.

-# Not recommended - create new remote user (optional - just for testing)
+You could create a new external user like this ...

 ```mysql
 CREATE USER 'wasmedge_remote_user'@'0.0.0.0' IDENTIFIED BY 'your_password_here';